Does Activated Charcoal Work for Your Smile?

 Does charcoal toothpaste actually whiten teeth?

-It can make teeth look a little brighter at first by scrubbing off some surface stains, like from coffee.
+It can make teeth look a little brighter at first by scrubbing off surface stains, such as those from coffee.
 But it can’t change the natural yellowish color inside your tooth, which is what usually makes teeth look dull.
 Over time, it can actually make teeth look more yellow.

 Why would it make my teeth look more yellow?

 Charcoal is gritty, like a very fine sandpaper.
 If you use it every day, that grit can slowly wear away your tooth’s protective outer layer (the enamel).
-As enamel gets thinner, more of the naturally yellowish layer underneath shows through.
+As enamel thins, more of the naturally yellowish layer beneath shows through.

 Is it safe for kids to use?